vitobotta/llm-bench/README.md

 # LLMBench

-A Ruby gem for benchmarking and comparing the performance of different Large Language Model providers and APIs.
+A standalone Ruby gem for benchmarking and comparing the performance of different Large Language Model providers and APIs.

 ## Features